Govardh/SFAL-SoC_Design/Introduction  to Baby_Soc/README.md

 A digital-to-analog converter or DAC is a system that converts a digital signal into an analog signal.
 DACs are widely used in modern communication systems enabling the generation of digitally-defined transmission signals.
 As a result, high-speed DACs are used for mobile communications and ultra-high-speed DACs are employed in optical communications systems.

 # VSDBabySoC Modeling
+<h3>Whats is Modelling</h3>

+- Modelling is the use of physical or logical reprasentation ( basicially the circuits ) to generate data.
+- Modeling refers to creating a simplified representation of a system, process, or concept to analyze, understand, predict, or optimize its behavior

 Here we are going to model and simulate the VSDBabySoC using `iverilog`, then we will show the results using `gtkwave` tool.
 Some initial input signals will be fed into `vsdbabysoc` module that make the pll start generating the proper `CLK` for the circuit.
 The clock signal will make the `rvmyth` to execute instructions in its `imem`.
 As a result the register `r17` will be filled with some values cycle by cycle.
 These values are used by dac core to provide the final output signal named `OUT`.
 So we have 3 main elements (IP cores) and a wrapper as an SoC and of-course there would be also a testbench module out there.
 ### Project Structure
 The project is organized in the following way: